-In Akira Kurosawa’s first film after the end of World War II, future beloved Ozu regular Setsuko Hara gives an astonishing performance as Yukie, the only female protagonist in Kurosawa’s body of work and one of his strongest heroes.
-Transforming herself from genteel bourgeois daughter to independent social activist, Yukie traverses a tumultuous decade in Japanese history. —The Criterion Collection
+In Akira Kurosawa’s first film after the end of World War II, future beloved Ozu regular Setsuko Hara gives an astonishing performance as Yukie, who transforms herself from genteel bourgeois daughter to independent social activist during a tumultuous decade in Japanese history.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Setsuko Hara carries this film amazingly well and yet Kurosawa still found a way to make it about how important a man was lmao, but that arguably plays a smaller part in Yukie's greater self-realization.

 Un splendide portrait de femme, incarnée par une remarquable actrice nippone, connue pour ses rôles et ses compositions principalement dans les dernières œuvres du grand metteur en scène Yasujiro Ozu.
 Pour cette réalisation quelque peu oubliée ou méconnue dans la filmographie d'Akira Kurosawa, on est en présence d'un film éminemment politique qui mérite une rapide et nécessaire réhabilitation... www.cinefiches.com

 the blurb i read about this described her as an "independent social activist" so the first 2 acts i was just waiting for her to go full out emma goldman.. but the final act and the sequences at the rice fields in particular turned out some of the most incredible and unique moments i've witnessed in cinema